girlscript/winter-of-contributing/C_CPP/Data Structures/Standard Template Library (Vectors, Maps etc)/Priority_Queue/priority.md

 # Priority Queue
- A priority queue is a data structure in which each element is assigned a priority.The priority of the element will be used to determine the order in which the elements will be processed.A Priority Queue is called an ascending - priority queue,if the item with the smallest key has the highest priority(that means,delete the smallest element always).Similary,a priority queue is said to be a decending - priority queue if the item with the largest key has the highest priority (delete the maximum element always).
+We can say a priority is a data structure in which each element is given a priority.We can say a priority of the element will be used to decide the order in which the elements will be treated first.We can say a Priority Queue is known as an ascending - priority queue,if the item with the smallest key has the highest priority(that means,delete the smallest element always).Similary,a priority queue is said to be a decending - priority queue if the item with the largest key has the highest priority (delete the maximum element always).
 Since these two types are symmetric we will concentrating on one of them ascending -priority queue.
 Following are the principal methods of a Priority Queue.
 ### Main Priority Queues  Operations
  - **Insert(key,element)** − Inserts an element with key to the priority queue.Elements are ordered based on key.